An algebraic analysis of the graph modularity: Modularity nodal domains

 where $A_i$ are nonnegative and irreducible, since they are the adjacency matrices of connected graphs.
 By hypothesis, $A_i u_i + B_i u_{s+1} \geq \lambda u_i$ for $i=1,\dots,s$.
 Therefore $A_i u_i \geq \lambda u_i - B_i u_{s+1}\geq \lambda u_i$ and, by Perron-Frobenius theorem we have

-where $\rho(A_i)$ denotes the spectral radius of $A_i$, which is also an eigenvalue of $A_i$.
 This implies that $A_i$ has at least one eigenvalue not smaller than $\lambda$, for $i=1,\dots,s$.
-By the interlacing theorem we conclude that $A$ has at least $s$ eigenvalues greater than or equal to $\lambda$, whence $s\leq \ell$.
+By eigenvalue interlacing inequalities \eqref{eq:interlacing2} we conclude that $A$ has at least $s$ eigenvalues greater than or equal to $\lambda$, whence $s\leq \ell$.
 This proves the first inequality in the claim.

 The second one can be proved analogously.
 As for the strong domains, two positive weak nodal domains can not overlap, therefore there exists a labeling of $V$ such that $A$ admits the block form